alkim-dot/ShinyApp/README.md

 # Future Steps

 I want to hear to voices with clicking the points on the graph without usinig any other additional steps.

+I would like to hear your opinion and advice.
+I hope you enjoy it.